ddhaddox/ddhaddox.github.io/index.md

 ---

 # About Me
 I am an undergraduate psychology major at Dartmouth College, with minors in computer science and philosophy.
 I work as a research assistant in Dr. Nicholas Jacobson’s [AI and Mental Health: Innovation in Technology-Guided Healthcare Lab](https://geiselmed.dartmouth.edu/jacobsonlab/) and Dr. Thalia Wheatley’s [Dartmouth Social Systems Lab](http://www.wheatlab.com).
-My goal is to pursue a PhD in clinical psychology, focusing on using mathematical and computational techniques to improve the measurement, modeling, and conceptualization of psychopathology.
+My goal is to pursue a PhD in clinical psychology, focusing on using mathematical and computational techniques to improve the measurement, modeling, and conceptualization of psychopathology, which I hope can translate into clinically relevant insights and interventions.
 Outside of academics, I am an active member of the Dartmouth Sings a cappella group and serve as an officer for the Dartmouth Philosophy Society.
 In my leisure time, I enjoy reading, walking in nature, and computer and roleplaying games.

 *!!
 I am applying to Clinical Psychology PhD programs for the 2025 admissions cycle !!*

-# Research Interests
-Intensive Longitudinal Data, Personalized and Dimensional Models of Psychopathology, Modeling Psychopathology as a Complex System, Prediction, Personalized Treatment, Psychometrics, Digital Ethics, Mental Health Disparities

 # Education
 Dartmouth College, 2021-2025 (Expected)